YichenWu11/YichenWu11/README.md

 - 📖 A Computer Science Rookie
 - 🎮 Interested in Game Engine and Computer Graphics
-- 📧 Contact Me : yichenwu11@outlook.com
+- 📧 Reach Me : yichenwu11@outlook.com
 - 🥇 The early bird catches the worm

 ---